Conflict of Interest

 - You’ll start the Financial Conflicts course first, then begin on the Institutional Responsibilities course afterward.

-- Equity – Equity refers to an interest or stake in an entity including, but not limited to: stock, stock options, warrants, partnerships, or any other security representing ownership/stake in an entity.
+- Equity means an interest or stake in an entity including, but not limited to: stock, stock options, warrants, or any security representing ownership/stake in an entity.